Cos d'Estournel's photo library has kindly provided this beautiful picture.

 Cos d'Estournel 2003 94p

 Tasted twice - last time in November 2017.
 Not consistent notes.
 68% C.Sauvignon + 30% Merlot + 2% C.Franc.
 Truffles, intense yet elegant, well matured, and with a round finish.
-2003 was a vintage experiencing very high temperatures (+40 degrees C in August), and wines from this vintage won't keep for many years.
+In my honest opinion, 2003 was a vintage experiencing very high temperatures (+40 degrees C in August), and I think wines from this vintage won't last for many years.
 I tasted this wine 5-6 years ago (2012), which was fresher and younger.

 Cos d’Estournel 2002 93p

 Tasted in June 2022.
-You can easily say it was a Cabernet Sauvignon vintage, as Merlot had great difficulty reaching good ripeness because of challenging weather.
-Anyway, Cos managed to make a wine of satisfactory quality, displaying well the typicity of Cabernet Sauvignon.
-Leather, cedar wood, forest floor, mineral, strong backbone and structure, sappy, long, and persistent finish.
+You can easily say it was a C. Sauvignon vintage, as Merlot had great difficulty reaching good ripeness because of challenging weather.
+Cos made a wine of satisfactory quality, displaying the typicity of C. Sauvignon well.
+Leather, cedar wood, forest floor, Mineral, strong backbone and structure, sappy, long, and persistent finish.
 Has a long life ahead.

 Cos d’Estournel 1998 96p

 This vintage in Bordeaux was blessed by sunny weather and incredibly successful at Right Bank, with many magical wines produced.
 Left Bank wines hadn’t been largely successful.
 But Cos contradicted this postulate and was a badass wine.
-Intense on the nose and palate with creamy blackcurrants, mineral, delicate acidity, sweet tannins, and great complexity.
-Vibrant and lovely structure.
-Long lingering finish.
+It is intense on the nose and palate with creamy blackcurrants, Mineral, delicate acidity, sweet tannins, and great complexity.
+It has a vibrant and lovely structure and a long, lingering finish.

 Cos d’Estournel 1996 95p